-ABSTRACT This paper tests the relation between immigration and Portuguese bilateral trade.
-Using a panel data analysis, the results show that the stock of immigrants has a positive effect on Portuguese exports, imports and bilateral intraindustry trade.
-The underlying assumption is that immigration contributes to decrease the costs of transactions, which in turn promotes trade flows.
-The results do not confirm the hypothesis of a negative effect of immigration on Portuguese exports.
-Our findings suggest that when immigrants to Portugal come from a Latin partner-country, the effects on trade are stronger than in the case of immigrants from non-Latin countries.
+Abstract This article tests the relation between immigration and Portuguese bilateral trade, considering the fifteen European partners (EU15).
+Using a static and dynamic panel data analysis, the results show that the stock of immigrants has a positive effect on Portuguese exports, imports and bilateral intra-industry trade.
+These results suggest that immigration affects all types of trade in a positive way.
+The underlying assumption is that immigration contributes to decrease the costs of transactions, which in turn promotes all trade flows.
+The static and dynamic results do not confirm the hypothesis of a negative effect of immigration on Portuguese exports.
+In the static model, a 10% increase in immigration induces a 5.98 % increase in exports and a 5.55% increase in imports.
+The effect on the Portuguese trade balance is positive.
+However, the dynamic results for the export and import equations are more reliable, showing a smaller positive effect on exports.
+A 10% increase in bilateral immigration induces a 0.47% and 2.34% increase in exports and imports, respectively.
+Our findings also suggest that when immigrants to Portugal originate from a Latin partner-country, the effects on trade are stronger than in the case of immigrants from non-Latin countries.
 The study is based on an extended gravitational model, in order to incorporate the qualitative factors as control variables.

-KEY WORDS: intra-industry trade; immigration; gravity model; panel data.
+KEY WORDS: intra-industry trade; immigration; gravity model; panel data; Portugal.

-JEL Classification: C33, F11, F12, F22.
+JEL CLASSIFICATION: C33, F11, F12, F22